darrellodonnell/sovrin-controlled-docs/keydocs/trust-framework-design-policies.md

 ## Network Governance
 >This section pertains to the polices associated with the participants and stakeholders that deal with the operation of the network.

 1. The Sovrin Foundation is the Trust Framework Authority (TFA) for the Sovrin Network and as such is the governing agent responsible for upholding the Sovrin Trust Framework.

+1. The TFA is responsible for establishing an operating budget that is compliant with non-profit regulations and adequate enough to maintain the sustainability of the Sovin Network.

 1. There are four major requirements for the Sovrin Network to meet the needs of a self-sovereign identity network: